Lunartyx/PortainerKubernetes/README.md

 We can copy paste the whole command on our server and run it

-On our web UI we now insert the name and envoirement address
+On our web UI we now insert the name and environment address

 > swarm_public
 > <YOUR IP ADDRESS>